melxx001/redux-typescript-starter/README.md

   },
 ```

-Once `npm install` completes, then the `postinstall` will execute.
-We will create the necessary typings (npm run typings) and finally run webpack (node_modules/.bin/webpack) to bundle into the folder `_build`.
+Once `npm install` completes, then the `postinstall` will execute:

+- We will create the necessary typings (npm run typings)
+- run webpack (node_modules/.bin/webpack) to bundle into the folder `_build`.

 ## Modules Installed